2025 Chinese Grand Prix: Qualifying

 Qualifying was held on 22 March 2025, at 15:00 local time (UTC+8), and determined the starting grid order for the main race.

 Qualifying report

 Oscar Piastri in the McLaren took his maiden Grand Prix pole position ahead of George Russell in the Mercedes.
-Piastri's teammate Lando Norris qualified third having topped Q1 and Q2.
+Piastri's teammate Lando Norris qualified third having topped the opening two segment of qualifying.